strangetom/ingredient-parser/docs/source/guide/data.rst

     * ground spices
     * extra-virgin olive oil
     * fresh x/y/z
+    * ice water
+    * cooked chicken

 * All units should be made singular
     This is to reduce the amount the model needs to learn. "teaspoon" and "teaspoons" are fundamentally the same unit, but because they are different words, the model could learn different associations.

+* Where alternative ingredients are given in the sentence, these should be part of the name if the alternative is in the same quantity, or the comment if it is a different quantity.
+    For example:

+    * ``3 tablespoons butter or olive oil, or a mixture`` should have the name as ``butter or olive oil``

+    however

+    * ``4 shoots spring shallots or 4 shallots, minced`` should have the name as ``spring shallots`` and the comment as ``or 4 shallots, minced`` because there are different quantities of spring shallots to shallots.

 :doc:`Data Cleaning Todo List <clean>` contains a list of possible further data cleaning steps.